- What: StreetFoto International Street Photography Festival

 - Where: San Francisco at the Harvey Milk Photo Center

 We’re coming closer to StreetFoto San Francisco’s 2nd annual international street photography festival.
-While the big event takes places June 5th-11th, the deadline for entering their contests is only 2 weeks away on April 26th.
+While the big event takes places June 5th-11th, the deadline for entering their contests is only 2 weeks away on April 26th (Extended to April 30th).
 I was honored to be a finalist last year with the photo below and enjoyed seeing this festival become one of the premier street photography events in the world.
 In anticipation of this year’s edition, I spoke to photographer and festival organizer, Ken Walton.

 I’ve actually had the chance to meet Ken multiple times traveling because he travels quite a bit himself.
 First in London and then at the Brussels and Miami street photography festivals last year.
 An awarded photographer in the genre himself, I can guarantee he puts 100% into making the StreetFoto San Francisco festival the best it can be and has a talent for putting it all together.
 The first year was a big success from everything I’ve heard and seen, but this second year looks to be even better (Bruce Gilden’s involved).
 So to get ready for the big event, here’s a short interview about the festival with Ken, along with winning photos from last year and links for all the activities coming this year.